-Pursuant to 24 VSA § 4442(d), no Selectboard vote for adoption of a Bylaw, Amendment, or Repeal shall take effect if, within 20 days of the vote, five percent (5%) of the voters petition for a public meeting to consider the proposal and to act upon the proposal by Australian ballot.
+Pursuant to 24 VSA § 4442(d), no Selectboard vote for amendment or repeal of a Zoning Ordinance shall take effect if, within 20 days of the vote, five percent (5%) of the voters petition for a public meeting to consider the proposal and to act upon the proposal by Australian ballot.

-Pursuant to 24 VSA § 4442(g), any proposed Bylaw, Amendment, or Repeal will be considered disapproved if not acted on within one year of the date of the final hearing of the Planning Commission, unless within 60 days of the end of that year five percent (5%) of the voters petition for a public meeting to consider the proposal and to act upon the proposal by Australian ballot.
+Pursuant to 24 VSA § 4442(g), any proposed amendment or repeal of a Zoning Ordinance will be considered disapproved if not acted on within one year of the date of the final hearing of the Planning Commission, unless within 60 days of the end of that year five percent (5%) of the voters petition for a public meeting to consider the proposal and to act upon the proposal by Australian ballot.

-Section 282: Public Hearing Notice Requirements for Preparation or Adoption of Bylaws and Ordinances
+Section 282: Public Hearing Notice Requirements for Adoption, Amending or Repeal of Zoning Ordinances

-- A. Pursuant to 24 VSA § 4444, public notice of such hearings will be provided at least 15 days prior to the hearing date. - B. The notices of hearing will be placed: 1.
-In the Wilmington newspaper of record, and 2. in three (3) or more public places in Wilmington, in conformance with 1 VSA § 312(c)(2). - C. The notices of hearing will include: - 1.
+- A. Pursuant to 24 VSA § 4444, public notice of such hearings will be provided at least 15 days prior to the hearing date. - B. The notices of hearing will be placed: - 1.
+In the Wilmington newspaper of record, and

+2. in three (3) or more public places in Wilmington, in conformance with 1 VSA 312(c)(2).

+- C. The notices of hearing will include: - 1.
 Location, place, and purpose, and